VNG-Realisatie/gemma-zaken/docs/_content/ontwikkelaars/handleidingen-en-tutorials/large-files.md

 3. Click on **Opslaan en opnieuw bewerken**.

 #### Request Informatieobjecttype
-In previous part we have created an Informatieobjecttype.
+In the previous part we have created an Informatieobjecttype.
 We request it now to have the url of Informatieobjecttype.

    Get `Catalogussen`: